‘Game Of Thrones’ Season 8, Episode 2 Spoilers: Jaime Causes Tension In Winterfell

 Game of Thrones is officially back.
-The first episode of Season 8 aired on Sunday after a near two-year absence, and there was plenty of drama and big reunions.
+The first episode of Season 8 aired on Sunday after a nearly two-year absence, and there was plenty of drama and big reunions.

-According to Pop Culture, following the premiere episode, Game of Thrones aired a quick trailer, letting fans know what to expect in Episode 2 of Season 8, which will seemingly focus largely on Jaime Lannisters return to Winterfell.
+According to Pop Culture, following the premiere episode, Game of Thrones aired a quick trailer, letting fans know what to expect in Episode 2 of Season 8, which will seemingly focus largely on Jaime Lannister’s return to Winterfell.

-In the clip, Jaime stands in front of Sansa Stark, Jon Snow, his brother Tyrione Lannister, and Daenerys Targaryen.
+In the clip, Jaime stands in front of Sansa Stark, Jon Snow, his brother Tyrion Lannister, and Daenerys Targaryen.
 Jaime left his sister, Cersei, back in King’s Landing and headed North so that he could help in the fight against the white walkers.

 Jaime immediately came face to face with Bran Stark, the boy he pushed from the window of the tower and paralyzed back in Season 1.

-Of course it isn’t only Bran that Jaime has betrayed.
-He’s also turned his back on his own brother, Tyrion, and earned his nickname The Kingslayer by killing Dany’s father, the Mad King.
+Of course, it isn’t only Bran that Jaime has betrayed.
+He’s also turned his back on his own brother, Tyrion, and earned his nickname, The Kingslayer, by killing Dany’s father, the Mad King.

 “When I was a child, my brother would tell me a story about the man who murdered our father, and all the things we would do to that man,” Daenerys tells Jaime in the trailer for the upcoming episode.